The late Sarah Brady.

-There were emotional scenes at St Mary's Church, Legga on Sunday last as the husband and family of 32-year-old Sarah Brady (née Reynolds), who lost her battle for life on Thursday evening after a car accident outside Longford town on September 12, brought her on her final journey before laying her to rest.
+There were emotional scenes at St Mary's Church, Legga on Sunday, October 2 as the husband and family of 32-year-old Sarah Brady (née Reynolds), who lost her battle for life the previous Thursday evening (September 29) after a car accident outside Longford town on September 12, brought her on her final journey before laying her to rest.

 During the young mother-of-two’s Funeral Mass in the small church that nestles in the quiet hills of north Longford, chief celebrant, Fr Eamonn Corkery said that it was just less than five years since he had officiated at the marriage of Sarah and her husband Stephen at Bornacoola Church in Co Leitrim.